-An experimental database of CAE and GAE activity in NSTX has previously been compiled and analyzed.67 This database includes approximately 200 NSTX discharges, separated into over 1000 individual 50 ms analysis windows.
+An experimental database of CAE and GAE activity in NSTX has previously been compiled and analyzed.60 This database includes approximately 200 NSTX discharges, separated into over 1000 individual 50 ms analysis windows.
 For each time slice, fluctuation powerweighted averages of mode quantities were calculated.
-The simplified instability conditions derived here relating the beam injection parameters to the mode parameters depends only on $\lambda_0, v_0/v_A, \bar{\omega}$ for GAEs, which are relatively well-known and measured quantities.
+The simplified instability conditions derived here relating the beam injection parameters to the mode parameters depends only on λ_0 , v_0/v_A , $\bar{\omega}$ for GAEs, which are relatively well-known and measured quantities.
 Hence, a comparison can be made between the marginal fast ion drive conditions and the experimental observations, shown in Fig. 6.
-This comparison assumes that the $\zeta \lesssim 1$ regime (which described the most unstable modes in HYM simulations) is valid for the experimental modes.
+This comparison assumes that the $\zeta \leq 1$ regime (which described the most unstable modes in HYM simulations) is valid for the experimental modes.

 The blue circles are amplitude-weighted observations in discharges with Alfvénic activity determined to be predominantly GAE-like.
-Specifically, the selected time slices satisfy $-10 \leq \langle n \rangle \leq -4$, $\langle f \rangle > 200$ kHz, $T_e > 500$ eV, and $P_b > 1$ MW.
+Specifically, the selected time slices satisfy $-10 \le \langle n \rangle \le -4$, $\langle f \rangle > 200$ kHz, $T_e > 500$ eV, and $P_b > 1$ MW.
 These properties were found to correlate with GAE-like modes dominating the spectrum from inspection of the database.

-The red triangles represent unstable cntr-GAEs from HYM simulations with $\lambda_0 = 0.5 - 0.9$, covering the typical range for NSTX NBI distributions.
+The red triangles represent unstable cntr-GAEs from 3D hybrid MHD-kinetic HYM simulations with $\lambda_0 = 0.5 - 0.9$, covering the typical range for NSTX NBI distributions.
 The theory developed in this paper predicts net fast ion drive in the shaded region between the two curves.
-Further analysis of the linear simulation results shown on Fig. 6 will be described in detail in a forthcoming paper.60 The simulation set up and properties of the modes can be found in Ref.
-64. The simulations used equilibrium profiles from the well-studied H-mode discharge #141398,^{7-9,43} and fast ion distributions with the same (λ , v) dependence studied in this work, and given in Eq.
-5. The peak fast ion density in all cases is $n_b/n_e = 5.3\%$, matching its experimental value in the model discharge.
+Further analysis of the linear simulation results shown in Fig. 6 will be described in detail in future work.
+The simulation setup and properties of the modes can be found in Ref.
+53. The simulations used equilibrium profiles from the well-studied H-mode discharge #141398,^{3-5,37} and fast ion distributions with the same (λ , v) dependence studied in this work, and given in Eq.
+(5).
+The peak fast ion density in all cases is $n_b/n_e = 5.3\%$, matching its experimental value in the model discharge.